USS Yorktown (CV-10): 1975–present

+On January 3, 1976 Patriots Point museum opened, which features Yorktown as its centerpiece.
+The ship has been open to the civilian public as a Museum ship since and the ship was the first Aircraft carrier to be converted into a museum ship.

 Yorktown was declared a National Historic Landmark in 1986.

 Through most of the 1990s, Yorktown housed WSCI-FM, 89.3, a local public radio station, part of the South Carolina Educational Radio Network.
 WSCI's offices and library were inside, while its broadcast booth was in the ship's "pri-fly", primary flight control, the control tower of an aircraft carrier, overlooking the water facing the Charleston peninsula.
 South Carolina Educational Radio shut down WSCI's local broadcasting in 1998.